-FASM1S front panel features a 20-character by 4-line LCD and a 4-button keyboard, aside the 2 BNC AF inputs.
+FM06TX features a 20-character by 4-line LCD and a 4-button keyboard.
 When powered up, the LCD displays a brief version and copyright message followed by the current transmission frequency.

 The keyboard buttons (MENU, UP, DOWN, and ENTER) which, depending on the keyboard type, may appear verbally or symbolically, are described next: